materialsproject/fireworks/docs/queue_tutorial_pt2.rst

 #.
 You should see that the first submission went OK, but the second one told us ``No jobs exist in the LaunchPad for submission to queue!``.
 If we repeated this sequence without the ``-r`` option, we would submit too many jobs to the queue.

-   .. note:: Once the job starts *running* or *completes*, both the Simple version of the queue launcher and the Reservation version will stop you from submitting jobs.
-However, only the Reservation version will identify that a job is already queued.
+   .. note:: Once the job starts *running* or *completes*, both the simple version of the QueueLauncher and the reservation mode will stop you from submitting jobs.
+However, only the reservation mode will identify that a job is already queued.

 Overriding Queue Parameters within the FireWork
 ===============================================